“Become wise by walking with the wise, hang out with fools and watch your life fall to pieces.” ~Proverbs 13:20 (Msg)

 Linking perhaps with verse 12, the fourteenth portent hearkens us to accept good teaching—which is a fountain of life—to avoid the snares known to an ignorant life.

 God will bless the faithful in verse 15, and they’re quick to adhere to life intelligently (verse 16).
 The faithful envoy brings sound and reliable news which can be trusted (verse 17).

 Keeping to advice and good teaching in verse 18 resound with earlier advice to caution us against ignoring trustworthy instruction.

-As we learned in verse 12, and verse 19 now concurs, we know that the soul thrives when its true desire is realised.
-How foolish to choose an unsatisfiable desire.
+As we learned in verse 12, verse 19 now concurs, we know that the soul thrives when its true desire is realised.
+How foolish, then, to choose an unsatisfiable desire.

-Wise companionship is crucial to the acquisition of wisdom in the foremost verse, profiled at top.
+Wise companionship is crucial for the acquisition of Wisdom in the foremost verse, profiled at top.

-The wise have a wealth of wisdom and this is prosperity for them in verse 21.
-The rewards of the wise also extend beyond their lifetimes; they leave a weightily significant legacy (verse 22).
-The wanton sinner leaves nothing of note.
+The wise have a wealth of Wisdom and this is prosperity for them in verse 21.
+The rewards of the wise also extend beyond their lifetimes; they leave a significant legacy (verse 22).
+While the wanton sinner leaves nothing of note.

-It is unfortunate that sometimes injustice sweeps the poor from the land they’ve tilled all their lives (verse 23).
-No one can understand how life is sometimes grossly unfair.
+It’s unfortunate that sometimes injustice sweeps the poor from the land they’ve tilled all their lives (verse 23).
+No one can understand how life can be grossly unfair.

 Loving parents discipline their children, but they don’t love them—as a matter of acting—in their anger (verse 24).

 Desires fulfilled or never satisfied return in verse 25.
 Those living with integrity are happy.